pgerke/get-odassey/README.md

 ## Feedback & Support

-If you have any feedback, email support@odassey.de or use the feedback from integrated into Odassey.
+If you have any feedback, or want to report an issue you can write us an [email](mailto:support@odassey.de) or use the feedback from integrated into Odassey.
 ![Feedback Form](images/screenshots/feedback_button.jpg)
 For support you can also use our [GitHub repository](https://github.com/pgerke/get-odassey) the [Odassey Help Center](http://helpcenter.odassey.de).
 You can access the help center by selecting the corresponding link in the support menu.